jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- modify the name of each variable defined as `local -n` to append `_ptr` to the variable name.
+This will allow us to use the same variable name in different functions without having to worry about it.
 - fix the snippets generation now that we use bash param style
 - allow to break a test without approval testing it (cancel it basically).
 This will allow use to run docker if it is present and make a real test for the self install / extend commands.
 - Check error handling inside ifs and evals.